m-raheel/ShinyBeads/README.md

-RnShinyBeads - A Shiny app for RnBeads
+RnShinyBeads - A Shiny app for [RnBeads](http://rnbeads.mpi-inf.mpg.de/)
 ===========================================================================

-> *Copyright 2017 [Muhammad Raheel].
-Licensed under
-> the MIT license.*

 `RnShinyBeads` a shiny application to provide user friendly interactive interface for RnBeads generated reports.
 It features will make it easier to keep track of the analysis performed, make comparisons among same or different rnbeads analysis (w./w.o. normalization, covariate adjustment), study RnBeads results in details...